Assignment of Cases

 Types of cases that may be assigned to the Center

-The types of cases that may be assigned to the Center fall into two major categories: Commerce or Complex Litigation.
-The Commerce category is subject matter based.
-The Complex Litigation category is based on the complexities of the litigation.
-Many cases coming within the Commerce category will also come within the Complex Litigation category.
+The types of cases that may be assigned to the Center fall into two major categories: Commerce or Complex Litigation, each of which is addressed below.

-NOTE: The court may decide not to assign to the Center a case that is presumptively accepted if the motion to assign the case to the Center is untimely, if there are no significant legal issues and the facts are uncomplicated, or if the amount in controversy, taking into account the importance of the litigation to the litigants, does not justify the use of the Center’s limited resources.
+NOTE: The court may decide not to assign a case to the Center if a motion to assign to the Center is untimely, if the case does not pose significant legal issues and/or the facts are uncomplicated, or if the amount in controversy, taking into account the importance of the litigation to the litigants, does not justify the use of the Center’s limited resources.

 B. Complex Litigation